AriaSalvatrice/AriaModules/README.md

 ### Components (knobs, jacks, etc)

 WTFPL graphics and code (in [`src/widgets.hpp`](src/widgets.hpp)).
 But if you re-use them, I request you do not entirely re-use my signature color scheme in your own modules.
+This request is not legally binding, as it'd make licensing complicated.
 Because I use a limited palette, it's easy to replace most colors in my SVG files using search and replace in a text editor.
-This request is not legally binding.

-My collection of modules does not use VCV's component library at all, and is thus unencumbered by its licensing restrictions.
+My collection of modules and widgets does not use VCV's component library at all, and is thus unencumbered by its licensing restrictions.

 ### Signature / Logo